nick13jaremek/sql-hotel/README.md

 2. Create a new migration file using the `migrate create <migration_file_name>` command.
 This will create a new JS file whose filename will have the {timestamp}_{migration_name} format.

-3. In the newly created migration file, import the `setup_massive` file.
+3. In the newly created migration file, import the `setup_massive` file located at the `database` directory.

 4. In the `database/sql` path, create two `sql` files for the new migration: one for the `up` function and one for the `down` function.

 5. Run `npm run migrate` to execute all the pending migration files.

-*Note* Migration files are registered upon execution, that is, if you run your migrations again, those that were already executed will be skipped.
+*Note* Migration files are marked as applied after execution, that is, if you run your migrations again, those that were already executed will be skipped.
- This ensures the consistency of the database.
-If you need to rerun some migration that was already registered, remove its corresponding line from the
- `.migrate` file located at the `database/migrations` directory.
+ This ensures the consistency of the database, by not applying duplicate constraints or other table structure changes more than once.
+If you need to rerun some migration that was already registered, remove its corresponding line from the `.migrate` file located at the `database/migrations` directory.